Same Day Appointments Available

 Non-Surgical Treatment for TMJ Disorders

-At Houston Dentists at Post Oak our TMJ dentists diagnose and treat TMJ disorders permanently.
-TMJ treatment begins with a relaxing visit to our Houston dental office, located in the Galleria.
-From there, patients receive comprehensive care over the course of treatment to achieve permanent relief from TMJ disorders (TMD).
-Call Houston Dentists at Post Oak and start living a life free from TMJ discomfort today.
+At Houston Dentists at Post Oak, Dr. Pigneri and his team of experts diagnose and treat TMJ disorders at the source.
+Your journey begins with a relaxing consultation at our Houston dental office in the Galleria.
+From there, patients receive comprehensive care designed to achieve long-term relief from TMJ disorders (TMD).

 Trouble in the jaw can result in pain across the entire upper body.
 In many cases, patients are unaware that back pain, headaches, earaches, and more are caused by damage to the TMJ (temporomandibular joint).
 TMJ disorders (TMD) can affect people of all ages, with symptoms ranging widely.